1GORDON/GraphAPI-DabbleLabs/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 OOP School Library <a name="about-project"></a>
+# 📖 GraphAPI-DabbleLabs <a name="about-project"></a>

-**OOP School Library: decorate a class ** In this project, I use the Decorator design pattern to correct the names of people.
+\*\*GraphAPI-DabbleLabs: This project is built to perform CRUD operations of Create, Read, Update, and Delete operations.
+It is built with Apollo-Server, GraphQL, and MongoDB.

 ## 🛠 Built With <a name="built-with"></a>